 When you use Data Connectors to read data, this data is transferred from your data store to the Data Link Server and then to Telerik Platform.
 The data goes the other way around when you are inserting or updating items.

-The transport-level security is about securing the data while it travels through the transport protocol between the different parts of the system.
+Transport-level security (TLS) is about securing the data while it travels through the transport protocol between the different parts of the system.

 Normally, the Data Link Server will be in the same private network as the data store, so we assume that this communication is secure.
 Some databases might allow additional security by modifying the connection string, which is supported with Data Connectors as well.